TheSpectrumProject/ORCA/README.md

 # ORCA
-Advanced Minecraft anticheat based on deeplearning.
+An advanced Minecraft anticheat based on deep learning.